How to Write a Profitable CFO Resume

 You’re a top producer – which means you need a resume that produces results too.
-Yet, if you are sending out your resume and not getting the desired responses, there is likely some work to be done.
+If you are sending out your resume and not getting the desired responses, there is likely some work to be done.

 1. GET CURRENT